ironhack-labs/lab-express-spotify/readme.md

 You're pretty much given _almost_ empty `starter_code` folder and that's because in the next couple of steps you'll create all the files you need.
 So far you have some basic setup in `app.js` but that's not quite enough.
 As you remember, in order to get some packages (including express one) in our app, we have to create `package.json` file.
 So let's start listing the steps:

-1. create `package.json` (or as we can say: let's initialize our project :wink: )
+1. create `package.json` (or as we can say: let's _initialize_ our project :wink: )
-2. `npm install --save express hbs spotify-web-api-node dotenv`
+2. `npm install express hbs spotify-web-api-node dotenv`
 3. inside the `app.js` file, require _spotify-web-api-node_

 ```js